 The lawful basis on which we process this data

-We process this data for the lawful purpose of meeting the legitimate interests of Nerine and for meeting its legal and contractual obligations to clients (actual, potential and former), data subjects connected with such clients and others.
+Specific details of the lawful basis for different types of processing of personal data is included above under 'Why we collect and use this data'.
+Generally, we process this data for the lawful purpose of meeting the legitimate interests of Nerine and for meeting its legal and contractual obligations to clients (actual, potential and former), data subjects connected with such clients and others.

 Personal data relating to clients, prospective clients and former clients can be processed in order to establish, execute and terminate a contract.
 This may also include advisory services for such client entities if this is related to the contract purpose.
 Prior to engagement as a client, personal data can be used to prepare bids, quotes or proposals or to fulfil other requests of the prospective client that relate to that contact conclusion.
 Prospective clients can be contacted during the contract preparation process using the data that they have provided.
 Any restrictions requested by prospective clients must be complied with.
 During our engagement with clients our activities are governed by contracts with entities or persons, often involving the application of fiduciary duties of care.
 We process personal data in order to allow us to act in accordance with our responsibilities and duties in accordance with such contracts.
 At the termination of such contracts, and beyond as a matter of course, we often enter into supplemental agreements relating to the terms on which previous contracts are deemed to cease.
 These again often require the processing of personal data.

 The processing of personal data is also permitted where legislation requests, requires or allows this.
 The type and extent of data processing must be necessary for the legally authorised data processing activity and must comply with the relevant statutory provisions.